chrismathew05/pc-copy/README.md

 ## Links

-- Link to Web App: https://redacted.vercel.app/
+- Link to Web App: [REDACTED - hosted on vercel]
-- Link to Documentation (once logged in): https://redacted.vercel.app/html/index.html
+- Link to Documentation (once logged in): [REDACTED - hosted on vercel]
 - Link to Web App repo: https://github.com/chrismathew05/pc-copy

 ## Building